joseramoncajide/joseramoncajide.github.io/index.md

 *I enjoy finding patterns in data.
 I'm happy when they solve a problem.*

-Data Scientist specialized in digital and customer and marketing analytics.
+Data Scientist specialized in customer and  marketing analytics.
+Now developing and implementing machine learning models at Ryanair.

 In my public [GitHub repository](https://github.com/joseramoncajide/) you'll find how I spend most of my free time.